Semester 1 Credit Value: | 20 |

 5. To be able to research, construct and present an argument to a set professional brief.

 The scheduled learning activities are designed to introduce the students to different types of contemporary musical material so that a plural and open definition can be understood, and so that alternative modes of analysis are presented to the traditional score based approach to music.
 The students will also be expected to place their learning in context so that the module outcomes are fit for purpose not only for their final year specialist study but also for when they graduate.
-The development of their critical voice is encouraged and supported throughout the module and assessed against the summative tasks: the first being an application for a job as a music researcher and the second being a position piece that the music researcher has been set from a brief.
+The development of their critical voice is encouraged and supported throughout the module and assessed against the summative tasks, which permit students to explore the topic either primarily through academic writing, or through creative practice and critical reflection.

 The format of resits will be determined by the Board of Examiners